Jeep x Jurassic

 By Miriam Kelliher

-What do the Ab Force Belt, Sable Hair Farming System, and Coral Calcium have in common?
-They were all marketed and sold in infomercials by Federal Trade Commission repeat offenders —hucksters who ran afoul of federal advertising laws not once, not twice, but in some cases more than three times.
+What do the Ab Force Belt, Sable Hair Farming System, and If you believe the late-night ads, the nutrient is a ‘cure’ for a wide range of serious diseases, including cancer, diabetes, Alzheimer’s, and heart disease have in common?
+They were all marketed and sold in infomercials by Federal government agency charged with enforcing various consumer protection laws and overseeing identity-theft related matters.
+Information on the FTC’s identity theft programs can be found at www.ftc.gov/idtheft. repeat offenders —hucksters who ran afoul of federal advertising laws not once, not twice, but in some cases more than three times.
 According to the FTC, they lie about their products, hide their assets, and violate court orders, yet they remain on the television landscape, popping up again and again to bilk the purchasing public like a Whack-a-Mole rodent that just won’t stay down.

 AS SEEN ON TV: DO NOTHING, LOSE WEIGHT!

 Take, for instance, Ajit Khubani, head of Telebrands, Corp., which specializes in on-air marketing of low-cost gizmos.
 In 2001 and 2002, he ran infomercials for the Ab Force belt, an exercise contraption that purportedly used electrical impulses to help the wearer shape up and lose weight.
 After more than 700,000 belts were sold with gross sales exceeding $19 million, the FTC stepped in with a complaint in 2003 to stop what it said were false claims about the belt’s effectiveness.
 Khubani fought the FTC charges for more than five years, finally agreeing in 2009 to a $7 million settlement.